Nvelop

 Structured scoring framework with criteria, weights, scales, and evaluator assignments.
 Includes scoring rationale and comments.

-Purpose: Enables objective, consistent evaluation.
-Documents how scores were determined for auditability.
+Purpose: Enables objective, consistent evaluation and documents how scores were determined.

 Award Memo